|

 Texas does NOT have a credit score requirement.

-Q: What is the deadline for renewing my license?
+Q: What is the best practices deadline for renewing my license?

-A: All MLO renewal requests should be submitted by December 15, 2010.
-The cutoff for renewing your license is December 31st, 2010.
+A: All MLO renewal requests should be submitted by December 15th.
+The cutoff for renewing your license is December 31st each year.

 Q: What is the late renewal fee for a loan originator license?

-A: If you renew your LO license late, the fee is TBA which includes the NMLS $30 system fee.
+A: If you renew your LO license late, the Reinstatement Fee for Texas SML is $125.

 Q: Who can help if I forgot my password to the NMLS?

-Q: I am an inactive loan originator, must I renew my license?
+Q: I am not actively originating loans, must I renew my license?

 Q: Who can I call for help navigating the renewal system in the NMLS?